pa1nani/Loan-Approval-Analysis---EDA-Data-Cleaning/README.md

 The dataset contains information about loan applicants, including:

-Gender
+- Gender
-Married
+- Married
-Dependents
+- Dependents
-Education
+- Education
-Self_Employed
+- Self_Employed
-ApplicantIncome
+- ApplicantIncome
-CoapplicantIncome
+- CoapplicantIncome
-LoanAmount
+- LoanAmount
-Loan_Amount_Term
+- Loan_Amount_Term
-Credit_History
+- Credit_History
-Property_Area
+- Property_Area
-Loan_Status
+- Loan_Status

 **🔍 Exploratory Data Analysis**

-Initial exploration was performed to understand:
+- Initial exploration was performed to understand:
-Data types and structure
+- Data types and structure
-Missing values across features
+- Missing values across features
-Distribution of numerical variables
+- Distribution of numerical variables
-Relationships between categorical features and loan approval
+- Relationships between categorical features and loan approval

 **Key observations:**

-Missing values were present in multiple features Numerical features such as LoanAmount and Income were highly skewed Credit History showed a strong relationship with loan approval
+- Missing values were present in multiple features
+- Numerical features such as LoanAmount and Income were highly skewed
+- Credit History showed a strong relationship with loan approval

 **Data Cleaning & Preprocessing**

-Handling Missing Values
+- Handling Missing Values
-Categorical features were imputed using mode
+- Categorical features were imputed using mode
-Numerical features were imputed using median to reduce the impact of skewness Handling Skewness
+- Numerical features were imputed using median to reduce the impact of skewness
+- Handling Skewness
-Numerical features such as LoanAmount, ApplicantIncome, and CoapplicantIncome were highly skewed Log transformation was applied to normalize distributions
+- Numerical features such as LoanAmount, ApplicantIncome, and CoapplicantIncome were highly skewed
+- Log transformation was applied to normalize distributions

 **Outlier Handling**

-Outliers were identified in financial variables Instead of removing them, their impact was reduced using log transformation to preserve meaningful data
+- Outliers were identified in financial variables
+-  of removing them, their impact was reduced using log transformation to preserve meaningful data

 ***📊 Key Insights***